60.4.11 Deferment of Acceptance

 Regulation 17A.22 outlines the timeframe for deferment for each of the grounds.
 The holder of an IRDA, like a national applicant, can still attempt to overcome any grounds for rejection whilst the IRDA is deferred.

-Deferment is possible if:
+Deferment is possible on request by the applicant if:

 • a conflicting trade mark is pending, or